BlazinFourLife/Blazins_ATMRobbery/Blazins_ATMRobbery/README.md

 # ATM Robbery Script

-This script allows players to rob ATMs in your server using the QB framework, QB Inventory, OX Inventory, and OX Lib for the progress bar and mini-game.
+This script allows players to rob ATMs in your server using the QB framework, QB Inventory, OX Inventory, OKOKNotify, and OX Lib for the progress bar and mini-game.

 ## Features